hashicorp/terraform-provider-google/website/docs/r/access_context_manager_access_level.html.markdown

   conditions must be satisfied for the AccessLevel to be applied.
 If OR is used, at least one Condition in conditions must be satisfied for the AccessLevel to be applied.

-  Default value: `AND`
+  Default value is `AND`.

-  Possible values are:
+  Possible values are `AND` and `OR`.
-  * `AND`
-  * `OR`

 * `conditions` -
   (Required)
   A set of requirements for the AccessLevel to be granted.
   Structure is documented below.

 The `conditions` block supports: